J-Harsh/Tw3-Real-Estate-Portal/README.md

 # Tw3-Real-Estate-Portal
-used vite for production building https://tw3-real-estate.netlify.app/
+A real estate landing page made using tailwind css and vite for building and learning mobile responsiveness

+https://tw3-real-estate.netlify.app/